CumulusNetworks/docs/content/cumulus-netq-40/Manage-Configuration/Manage-Inventory/Monitor-Container-Environment.md

     cumulus@host:~$netq show kubernetes cluster
     ```

-5. Next, you must enable the NetQ Agent on all of the worker nodes for complete insight into your container network.
+5. Next, you must enable the NetQ Agent on every worker node for complete insight into your container network.
 Repeat steps 2 and 3 on each worker node.

 ## View Status of Kubernetes Clusters

 Run the `netq show kubernetes cluster` command to view the status of all Kubernetes clusters in the fabric.
-In this example, we see there are two clusters; one with *server11* as the master server and the other with *server12* as the master server.
+The following example shows two clusters; one with *server11* as the master server and the other with *server12* as the master server.
 Both are healthy and their associated worker nodes are listed.

     cumulus@host:~$ netq show kubernetes cluster
     Matching kube_cluster records: